TWMFCorp/td3/README.md

 All code should be written using Allman style braces.
 To improve readability 'using ns::func' statements should be used in places they will not affect other code.
-For class header files, this means they should be put within the class definition.
+For class headers, they cannot be used.
 For implementation files they can be placed anywhere.

-Internal testing with 'using namespace std' is permitted, but code containing it should not be committed.
+Internal testing with `using namespace std` and other general `using` statements is permitted, but code containing it should not be committed.